"No matter how slow you go, you're still lapping everyone on the couch"

 3. A source of health: Allows me to spend endless hours submerged in the healing energy of Nature.
 Spending time in the local mountains and forests is my medicine of choice.
 It uplifts my spirit as I get high on Nature.
 Makes me want to take good care of my body since it is my engine.
 It keeps me and my reconstructed knees in good shape and provides excellent cardiovascular conditioning.

-It is also great for my mental health as it reduces stress, tests my reflexes, agility, balance, and speed of reaction to unforeseen obstacles.
+It is also great for my mental health as it reduces stress, improves balance, agility and tests the speed of my reaction to unforeseen obstacles.
 My brain benefits as well, as learning new riding skills stimulates the growth of neurons and creates new neural pathways.

 4. Makes me stronger: It satisfies my competitive streak as I race against myself sometimes.
-Even the occasional falls help boost my immune system and prepare my body for more future mishaps - some researchers claim that body tattooing inoculates the immune system to heightened vigilance against stressors associated with soft tissue damage, so since my body is tattooed with scars from all those falls it should work just the same, right?
+Even the occasional falls help boost my immune system and prepare my body for more future mishaps.
+Some researchers claim that body tattooing inoculates the immune system to heightened vigilance against stressors associated with soft tissue damage, so since my body is tattooed with scars from all those falls it should provide similar benefits, right?

 5. Builds character: Teaches me self-sufficiency and builds confidence.
-Forces learning as I want to know how the drivetrain works so that I can maintain it myself, and be able to fix it in case it breaks down on the trail.
+Forces me to learn as I want to know how my bike's drivetrain works so that I can maintain it myself, and be able to fix it in case it breaks down on the trail.
 Teaches me respect and care for others, as I often share the trails with other users and try to be mindful of their needs/safety.
 I use a bell to alert them so that they do not get startled when I suddenly emerge from the woods around the corner.
 The hikers seem to appreciate this a lot.
+The bears not so much which is a good thing.

 6. Builds community: Provides an opportunity to be a part of a rider and trail focused community such as the Evergreen Mountain Bike Alliance, and to develop lasting friendships.
 Trail building and stewardship are a great way to give back and I get a real kick riding the trails I helped build or maintain.